myurasov/myurasov.github.io/_posts/2017-12-09-everyday-resnets.md

 The idea behind ResNet is to ensure a deeper network (hence with more expressive power) is actually capable of learning what a shallower network can.
 When more layers are simply stacked together, number of problems emerge: vanishing/exploding gradients, slow convergence and degradation that is not caused by overfitting and leads to error growth with extra layers added.

-Authors of ResNet proposed to add _identity connections_ that will help network to learn an identity function in certain blocks, effectively skipping them as needed:
+Authors of ResNet suggested that in may be useful to help network to learn an identity function in certain layers, effectively skipping them as needed.
+To do that they introduced _identity connections_ – simple addition of output of a deeper layer with a current one:

 <center>
 <img src="{{ site.url }}/assets/posts/resnets/resnet-a.png" alt="Identity connections in ResNet" width="40%">
 </center>

+This addition not only allows network to learn anything a shallower one can,  but also

 # Constructing ResNet